Logging#

 @ray.remote

-It is often useful to distinguish between log messages from different actors.
-For example, suppose you have a large number of worker actors.
-In this case, you may want to be able to easily see the index of the actor that logged a particular message.
-This can be achieved by defining the __repr__ method for an actor class.
-When defined, the actor repr will be used in place of the actor name.
+It is often useful to distinguish between log messages from different Actors.
+For example, if you have a large number of worker Actors, you may want to easily see the index of the Actor that logged a particular message.
+Define the __repr__ <https://docs.python.org/3/library/functions.html#repr>__ method for the Actor class to replace the Actor name with the Actor repr.
 For example:

 import ray